-Is the RadianceRail Express System compatible with the RadianceRail System?
+Does the RadianceRail Express System work with the RadianceRail System (now Composite Rail Series)?

-Some products such as the post sleeves, post caps, and post skirts can be blended with the the TimberTech RadianceRail system to achieve a unique product with extended color options and larger posts.
+The Composite Post Sleeve, works with all TimberTech Railing Systems.
+In addition, a variety of TimberTech post caps and skirts are compatible with the system to achieve a unique product with extended color options and larger posts.
 Otherwise, each system is unique and is not intended to be used in conjunction with other railing systems or fasteners.

 What lighting system is compatible with RadianceRail Express?

 TimberTech DeckLites are compatible with TimberTech RadianceRail Express Rail Kits.

 Can RadianceRail Express brackets swivel like regular RadianceRail for a curved deck?